importriri/arch-hypervisor-lab/README.md

 A practical companion to building a GPU passthrough hypervisor on a laptop, from a clean Arch Linux install to a fully isolated four-domain lab.

-This repo follows the course chapter by chapter.
+This repo follows the course chapter by chapter, adding real config files at each stage.
-Each chapter adds real config files here as you build the system.

 ---